-Practice credits
+Practice Credits

-A18.
-Periods of assessed practical training, placement, supervised work experience, or clinical or professional practice, whether taken in the UK or abroad, which are additional to the academic credits required for the award may attract practice credits based on the benchmark of 120 credits representing at least 1200 hours.
+A16.
+Where periods of assessed practical training, placement, supervised work experience, clinical or professional practice, whether taken in the UK or abroad, contribute to a Sandwich Degree, they attract practice credits based on the benchmark of 120 credits representing at least 36 weeks of student training, placement, work experience or clinical or professional practice normally undertaken within one academic year.
 Practice credits are not assigned to an academic level.

-A19.
-Where a student commences, but does not successfully complete, a period of placement or other activity which contributes formally to the credit requirements of a course, their enrolment will revert to the standard degree.
-In such instances, there will be no obligation for the University to provide a reassessment opportunity or alternative placement of equivalent length except where the student has an approved claim for deferred assessment as per Regulation B36.
+A17.
+Where a student commences, but does not successfully complete, a period of placement or other activity which contributes formally to the credit requirements of a Sandwich Degree, their enrolment will revert to the standard degree.
+In such instances, there is no obligation for the University to provide a reassessment opportunity or alternative placement of equivalent length except where the student is granted a deferred assessment as per Regulation B54.

-A20.
+A18.
 Where the assessment of practice is accommodated within the course credit structure, including assessed practice undertaken through Man Met Rise, it will comply with the regulations that apply to academic credits generally.
 Provision may be approved for practice elements to be assessed on a pass/fail basis rather than being marked out of 100.
 In such cases, this should be clearly communicated to students.

-A21.
-Practice credits that are not credit-bearing and/or which are assessed on a pass/fail basis will not contribute to the classification of a taught postgraduate award.
+A19.
+Practice credits that are not credit-bearing and/or are assessed on a pass/fail basis will not contribute to the classification of an undergraduate award.

-A22.
-Practice credits that are not credit-bearing will be generally exempt from the Regulations relating to assessment, reassessment and continuation.
+A20.
+Practice credits that are not credit-bearing are generally exempt from the Regulations relating to assessment, reassessment and continuation.
 Where continuation on a course is conditional upon a student having satisfactorily completed particular practice credits, students must be informed specifically of this condition.

-A23.
+A21.
 Practice credits may be subject to the requirements of professional, statutory and regulatory bodies.
 Students must be informed specifically of any such requirements.

-A24.
-Practice credits may not be used in place of the academic credits but, where such practice periods are a specific course requirement, they may contribute towards the student's overall eligibility for an award.
+A22.
+Practice credits may not be used in place of academic credits but, where such practice periods are a specific course requirement, they may contribute towards the student's overall eligibility for an award.

-A25.
+A23.
 Provision may be made within the approved Programme Specification for the award of a Certificate of Practice Achievement.
 The Certificate will provide a transcript of the elements making up the practice credits upon satisfactory completion.
 The award of such a Certificate will be conditional upon the student having met the requirements for the academic award to which the course leads.